snowplow-archive/snowplow.github.com/_posts/2015-09-04-inaugural-snowplow-meetup-san-francisco-announced.md

 For a flavour of how Snowplow meetups have gone in other parts of the world, read the write ups on events in [London] [london], [Berlin] [berlin] and [Amsterdam] [amsterdam].
 Stay tuned for forthcoming meetups in New York, Boston, Budapest and Sydney.

+## Update!
+Speakers and venue have been finalized!

+* Nora Paymer from [Stumbleupon] [stumbleupone] will be talking about "implementing improved and consistent arbitrary event tracking company-wide"
+* Jackson Wang from [Tilt] [tilt] will be talking about "Accelerating mobile app adoption: driving users to the mobile apps (splash page a/b testing -> install)"
+* Pete O'Leary from [Chefsfeed] [chefsfeed] will be talking about "Mobile Marketing Attribution with Snowplow, Redshift and Looker"

+The event will be hosted by the *awesome* team at Tilt in their fabulous offices in San Francisco.
+Address and signup details are all on the [Meetup Group] [meetup group].
+Sign up now and see you soon!

 [sf-image]: /assets/img/blog/2015/09/san-francisco.jpg
 [tilt]: https://www.tilt.com